cksystemsgroup/scal/README.md

     ./prodcon-bskfifo -producers=15 -consumers=15 -operations=100000 -c=250

+And for Distributed Queue with a 1-random balancer:

+    ./prodcon-dq-1random -producers=15 -consumers=15 -operations=100000 -c=250

-Try `./prodcon-bskfifo --help` to see the full list of available paramters.
+Try `./prodcon-<data_structure> --help` to see the full list of available paramters.

 License
 -------